 The Board is responsible for the overall direction and performance of the Group with emphasis on policy and strategy, financial results, risk management and major operational issues.
 The Board has a formal approvals matrix specifically reserved to it for decision, including management structure and appointments, strategic and policy considerations, approval of major expenditure and funding strategy.
 All directors have access to the advice and services of the company secretary, who advises on Board procedures and compliance with applicable rules and regulations.

 The Code recommends that at least one-third of Board members should be non-executive Directors.
-The Board presently comprises the Executive Chairman, the Chief Operating Officer and the Finance Director as executive Directors, and four Non-Executive Directors.
-At each Annual General Meeting, one third of the Directors will voluntarily resubmit themselves for re-election.
+The Board presently comprises the Executive Chairman and the Chief Operating Officer as executive Directors, and five Non-Executive Directors.
+At each Annual General Meeting, one third of the Directors will resubmit themselves for re-election.

 Meetings of the Board of Directors

 The Board meets regularly, after all relevant information has been circulated in good time, to discuss a formal scheduled agenda covering key areas of the Group’s affairs including operational and financial performance and quarterly management accounts.

 All members of the Board are expected to attend Board Meetings.

 The Audit Committee is presently comprised of three Non-Executive Directors and the chairman of the Audit Committee provides a report, as necessary, of every Audit Committee meeting at the next Board Meeting.